Impaired Driving | Drug Offences | Assaults

 Every person also has the right not to be denied reasonable bail without just cause.
 If you are being detained by the police you have the right to be released unless the Crown or police can show cause why that should not occur, and this must happen within 24 hours of your detention.
 To ensure you receive the benefit of all of your rights, consult with a lawyer.

 At Double Diamond Law, we represent clients for all forms of criminal and quasi criminal charges including Provincial regulatory offenses.
 So, whether it is a serious criminal charge or speeding ticket, you can receive representation from our firm.
 Some of the more commonly occurring charges in the Whistler and Squamish area include impaired driving, drug offences and assaults.

 As your agent, we can appear in Court, so you don't have to.

 The criminal offence of impaired driving is often referred to as “driving under the influence” or “DUI”.
 Specific offences associated to impaired driving are a charge of driving with a blood alcohol level in excess of 0.80, impaired driving, and refusing to provide a breath sample.

 The consequences of a conviction are serious and the penalties continue to increase.
-As of April 2010, you will lose your driver's licence for at least one year, have a criminal record, and be fined a minimum of $1,000 plus a $300 victim fine surcharge.
+For starters, you will lose your driver's licence for at least one year, have a criminal record, and be fined a minimum of $1,000 plus a $300 victim fine surcharge.
 In addition, the B.C.
 Superintendent of Motor Vehicles will require you to complete the Responsible Drivers Program before reissuing your licence.
 This costs about $900.

 90-day Prohibitions - You only have 7 days to challenge these prohibitions.